Doomlazer/gooseb/README.md

 from epub format to the json file this reader uses.
 The epub files are not included with the project because you can buy them here: https://www.amazon.com/Give-Yourself-Goosebumps-41-book-series/dp/B07VXPL67N.
 Only the first 22 books are available out of 41.
 Let me know if you find the others.

+Added epub2gooseb.py support for converting the Special Edition Epub of "trapped in the circus of fear".
+It's a different epub format, but it seems to be a Scolastic version.
+You can download the .epub directly from Archive.org <a href="https://archive.org/download/give-yourself-goosebumps-special-edition/Give%20Yourself%20Goosebumps%20Special%20Edition/03.Trapped%20in%20the%20Circus%20of%20Fear.epub">here</a>.

 ### Convert epub to gooseb format

 The following steps only need to be done once.